 Serving temperatureHot, cold

-Kaszanka is a traditional blood sausage in the east and central European cuisine.
-It is made of a mixture of pig's blood, pork offal (commonly liver), and buckwheat (kasza) or barley stuffed in a pig intestine.
+Kaszanka is a traditional blood sausage in Central and Eastern European cuisine.
+It is made of a mixture of pig's blood, pork offal (commonly liver), and buckwheat (kasha) or barley stuffed in a pig intestine.
 It is usually flavored with onion, black pepper, and marjoram.

 Other names and similar dishes